Polyvagal Physical Therapy

 Exercises are slowed down, focused on sensation and control rather than repetition.
 Movement is paired with breath and awareness to restore neuromuscular patterns.

-Your therapist may help you identify when you’re entering a fight, flight, or freeze response during sessions—and use tools to gently bring you back to safety.
+Your therapist may help you identify when you’re entering a fight, flight, or freeze response during sessions—and use embodied resources to gently bring you back to safety.

 5. Trauma-Sensitive Environment